MassBank/MassBank-web/README.md

    |-MassBank-web
    |-MassBank-data
 ```
-With this layout its easy to have several instances with differnet codebase / data on the same server.
+With this layout its easy to have several instances with different codebase / data on the same server.
 To start MassBank1 go to MassBank1/MassBank-web and use `./install.sh start 1`.
 Your server will be at http://\<your-ip\>:8081/MassBank.
 To start MassBank2 go to MassBank2/MassBank-web and use `./install.sh start 2`.
 Your server will be at http://\<your-ip\>:8082/MassBank.
-The second parameter of the install script is used to seperate the different instances by using different subnets and ports on the local machine.
+The second parameter of the install script is used to separate the different instances by using different subnets and ports on the local machine.

 ## Install as server system within vagrant